-The upcoming wedding of Meghan Markle, 36, a biracial, divorced American, and Prince Harry, 33, fifth in line to the throne, represents a dramatic evolution of the British monarchy.
+The relationship between Meghan Markle, 36, a biracial, divorced American, and Prince Harry, 33, fifth in line to the throne, represents a dramatic evolution of the British monarchy.

 Over time, the Queen's attitude towards divorce has evolved along with society's.
 All but one of her four children (Prince Edward, who is married to Sophie, Countess of Wessex) is divorced.
 Prince Charles, divorced from Princess Diana at the time of her death, spent years working to gain public acceptance of Camilla, also divorced, before the couple married in a civil service in 2005 followed by a blessing at St. George's Chapel, where they acknowledged their “manifold sins and wickedness.”